ArduPilot/ardupilot_wiki/common/source/docs/common-external-magnetometer-for-improved-performance.rst

--  If the Autopilot board is used in an alternate orientation (or upside down), the (:ref:`COMPASS_ORIENT<COMPASS_ORIENT>` ) parameter will need to also be adjusted to accommodate the Autopilot boards orientation as well as it's own.
+-  If the Autopilot board is used in an alternate orientation (or upside down), the (:ref:`COMPASS_ORIENT<COMPASS_ORIENT>` ) parameter will need to also be adjusted to accommodate the Autopilot boards orientation as well as its own.
 (They are additive).
 -  It can be confusing, but all orientations in 45 degree increments and even upside down can be accommodated.